chippingx/chippingx.github.io/_includes/about/en.md

-Hey friends,

-    Welome to read my blogs and no need to care who I am.
+Hey friends, welome to read my blogs and no need to care who I am.
 Thanks!